 Hall, Alaric (2007).
 Elves in Anglo-Saxon England: Matters of Belief, Health, Gender and Identity.
 Anglo-Saxon Studies 8.
 Woodbridge, Suffolk / Rochester, New York: Boydell Press, 2007. (pdf here)

 Nygaard, Simon.
 “Between Bog Bodies and High Halls.
-Changes in Spatial Focus and Religious Conceptions in the Pre-Christian North.”
-The Sixteenth International Saga Conference Sagas and Space.
+Changes in Spatial Focus and Religious Conceptions in the Pre-Christian North,” in The Sixteenth International Saga Conference: Sagas and Space.
 2015. (pdf here)